DylanJVA/Nonlocal-Games/README.md

 ### The GHZ Game

 The GHZ game is similar to the CHSH game except there is one more player.
-This time, the question bits $rst$ posed by the referee are not completely random;
+This time, the question bits $xyz$ posed by the referee are not completely random;

 1. The referee chooses them uniformly from the set $xyz\in\{000,011,101,110\}$.
 2. The winning condition for this game is if $x\vee y\vee z = a \oplus b \oplus c$.